ogdhruv/hirethemv2/README.md

     - Install latest MailHog release for your [OS](https://github.com/mailhog/MailHog) or [Ubuntu](https://github.com/mailhog/MailHog#debian--ubuntu-go--v118) <br/>
     - Run `$ ~/go/bin/MailHog` or else where you have go folder in the terminal.<br/>
     - Go to http://127.0.0.1:8025/ and check for emails when you create a user.<br/>

+## ☁️ Testing Live

+ 😶‍🌫️ Few things to keep in mind
+- Images may not appear on live becuase of disk space provided by render
+- I

 ## 📚 Refrences and Books :
 - [django-cookiecutter's Documentation](https://github.com/cookiecutter/cookiecutter-django)